Gera1313/employee-tracker/README.md

 [Repository](https://github.com/Gera1313/employee-tracker)

-This walkthrough video is the old one before I fixed all of the bugs and errors.
-It is fully functional now.
+This walkthrough video is the old one before I fixed all of the bugs and errors, it is fully functional now:

 [Walkthrough Video](https://youtu.be/MP4zhBCbCsM)

 ## License